wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Do the observed traffic patterns fit our expectations?
+-   Do the observed traffic patterns fit our expectations?